Tennis

 Tennis is fun, great for fitness, and for developing fundamental movement skills and physical literacy.
 Tennis is also a great way of developing personal and character skills.

 Modified versions of the game (Red, Orange, and Green) make it accessible and achievable for all ages and abilities.
-Boys and girls can play together so it is ideal for mixed classes and events.
+Girls and boys can play together so it is ideal for mixed classes and events.

-View the overview tennis in the School Games to see how it can support the intentions of competition and links with School Games values.
+This overview of tennis in the School Games outlines how it can support the intentions of competition and links with School Games values.

-The Primary Skills Festival is a flexible format which includes a range of activities that organisers can select from to tailor the festival specifically for the young people involved, and the time and space available.
-The activities consist of tennis-based skill challenges, which can be delivered as intra or inter school events.
+The Primary Skills Festival is a flexible format which includes a range of activities that organisers can select from to tailor the festival for the young people involved, and the time and space available.
+The activities consist of tennis-based skill challenges, deliverable as intra- or inter-school events.
 Score sheets are available.

-Mini Tennis Red competition is designed for Year 3/4 and aimed at beginners and pupils new to the game.
+Mini Tennis Red competition is designed for Years 3-4 and aimed at pupils new to the game.
 It’s suggested that it is a mixed event.
-Red tennis is played on badminton sized courts using a larger slower ball.
+Red tennis is played on badminton-sized courts using a larger, slower ball.

-Mini Tennis Orange competition is aimed at Year 5/6 and a great way for pupils to continue their progress from Red.
+Mini Tennis Orange competition is aimed at Years 5-6 and is a great way for pupils to continue their progress from Red.
 Again, it’s suggested that it is a mixed event.
-Orange tennis is played on courts that are longer and wider than red stage, but still smaller than full-size tennis courts.
+Orange tennis is played on courts that are longer and wider than Red stage, but still smaller than full-size tennis courts.

-Both competition events could be combined with festival activities so that pupils are participating in a mix of skills activities and matches.
-There are additional resources available for running events including videos on how to score matches, template certificates, and the free Tennis Leaders course.
+Combine both competition events with festival activities so that pupils can participate in a mix of skills activities and matches.
+There are additional resources available for running events, including videos on how to score matches, template certificates, and the free Tennis Leaders course.

 There are two formats available for Secondary schools.

-Inclusive Red Ball is a match-only format.
-Red tennis is played on badminton sized courts using a larger slower ball.
-It’s suggested that it is a mixed event and teams consist of a minimum of two SEND players.
+Inclusive Red ball is a match-only format.
+This competitive format is most appropriate for physical impairment, neurodiverse, learning disabilities, and sensory impairments.
+Red tennis is played on badminton-sized courts using a larger, slower ball.
+It’s suggested that it is a mixed event, and teams consist of a minimum of two SEND players.

 Equipment needed